Modern Jewish Studies

 Bachelor of Arts Degree Requirements

-• One course (3 credits) HIS 1012/5406: Modern Jewish History
+• One history survey course (3 credits) HIS 1012/5406: Modern Jewish History

 • Three courses (9 credits) of electives chosen in consultation with the advisor (one of these courses may be on the 1000 level)

-• One course (3 credits) senior/capstone seminar or additional upper-level elective
+• One course (3 credits) senior/capstone seminar or additional upper-level elective or senior thesis

 Master of Arts Degree Requirements

 The MA degree in Modern Jewish Studies is designed to take one to two years to complete.
-Students may be eligible for advanced standing or other degree completion timelines in consultation with the MA advisor.
+Students may be eligible for advanced standing or other degree completion timelines in consultation with the advisor.

-The master’s degree requires 30 total credits distributed as outlined below.
+The master’s degree requires 30 total credits that are distributed as outlined below.
 Students must also demonstrate Hebrew proficiency equivalent to the level of HEB 5203 (Intermediate Hebrew II), though any courses that a student takes to achieve this proficiency are not counted towards the overall degree.

 MA Core Courses (6 credits)